 The exercises require both coordination and balance to perform, so they are perfect for maintaining and improving these skills as well.

 Choosing the correct weight medicine ball is very important especially for older people.
 Using a too heavy ball can increase the chance of injury because doing dynamic movements require full control and too heavy a load can make you lose that.

-On the other hand, using a too-light ball will make virtually make the strength gains nonexistent especially after you get used to the initial weight.
+On the other hand, using a too-light ball can make strength gains nonexistent.
+Especially after you get used to the initial weight.

 I recommend that you don’t start your strength training with medicine ball exercises if you haven’t done strength training before or in years.
 You should start by doing simple bodyweight movements to build a base level of strength instead.

 This makes doing dynamic movements with a medical ball much safer as doing explosive movements with insufficient strength and muscle control can lead to injury.

 The general rule for choosing a medicine ball weight is that the ball must be heavy enough to give some resistance, but not so heavy that control, accuracy, or range of motion suffer.
 So, if you lose control and balance while performing the exercise, the ball is too heavy but it should be substantial enough to feel heavy.

 One consideration is that medicine balls can be used for both power and strength training.
 Power equals fast expression of strength and is explosive in nature.
 Power training is best done with smaller weights than strength training and generally, you will need two different weights for these uses.

 A good starting point is around 6 – 8 lbs for most older females and 8 -15 lbs for most older males.
 Of course, your size, strength, and prior exercise background will affect the suitable weight for you, so you might have to try around a bit and preferably listen to your physical therapist or trainer.